-What to do with the turkey leftovers?
-This amazing cream of turkey soup with potatoes and vegetables, a comforting and super delicious easy soup.
+This cream of turkey soup with potatoes and vegetables is a comforting and super delicious way of dealing with leftover turkey.

 Creamy soups are always great, they are healthy, quick to make and are a perfect way of using leftovers.
-Not only turkey leftovers, but in most cases vegetable leftovers.
+Not only meat leftovers, but in most cases vegetable leftovers.

 Whenever I find a few carrots or a kohlrabi past their prime in my fridge, I throw them into a pot with some vegetable stock (and maybe some dairy) and make soup…

-Well, as my son put it, this creamy turkey soup tastes a little like turkey fricassee, but in form of a soup.
+Well, as my son put it, it tastes a little like fricassee, but in the form of a soup.
 And without the mushrooms, he had to mention that, mushrooms are always offensive to him.

 And he’s right!
 So, if you like fricassee, you should definitely make this soup, you will love it!